 The behavior described in this subclause is specific to the VHT variant HT Control field.

-A STA that supports VHT link adaptation using the VHT variant HT Control field shall set the VHT Link Adaptation Capable subfield in the VHT Capabilities Info field in the VHT Capabilities element to Unsolicited or Both, depending on its specific link adaptation feedback capability.
-A STA shall not send an MRQ to STAs that have not set VHT Link Adaptation Capable subfield to Both in the VHT Capabilities Info field of the VHT Capabilities element.
-A STA whose VHT Link Adaptation Capable subfield of the VHT Capabilities Info field of the VHT Capabilities element is either set to Unsolicited or Both may transmit unsolicited MFB in any frame that contains a VHT variant HT Control field.
+A STA that supports S1G link adaptation using the VHT variant HT Control field shall set the S1G Link Adaptation Capable subfield in the S1G Capabilities Info field in the S1G Capabilities element to Unsolicited or Both, depending on its specific link adaptation feedback capability.
+A STA shall not send an MRQ to STAs that have not set the S1G Link Adaptation Capable subfield to Both in the S1G Capabilities Info field of the S1G Capabilities element.
+A STA whose S1G Link Adaptation Capable subfield of the S1G Capabilities Info field of the S1G Capabilities element is either set to Unsolicited or Both may transmit unsolicited MFB in any frame that contains a VHT variant HT Control field.

+The MFB requester or MFB responder that is an S1G STA shall set the S1G subfield in the VHT variant HT Control field to 1.
+Otherwise the value of the S1G field shall be reserved.

+An S1G STA shall not transmit a +HTC Control frame to another S1G STA that does not support VHT link adaptation.

+An S1G STA that is an MFB requester shall set the TXVECTOR parameter RESPONSE_INDICATION to NORMAL_RESPONSE if it intends to elicit link adaptation feedback in the immediate control response frame.
+Otherwise, it shall not set the TXVECTOR parameter RESPONSE_INDICATION to Normal Response, unless it is permitted to do so as described in 9.23 (Block acknowledgment (block ack)), 9.3.2.9 (Ack procedure), and 9.42 (Target wake time (TWT)).

+An S1G STA that is an MFB responder may transmit a +HTC Control frame as an immediate response to an eliciting frame for which the RXVECTOR parameter RESPONSE_INDICATION is equal to NORMAL_RESPONSE.
+The +HTC Control Response frame shall be one of the following:

++HTC Ack frame if the eliciting frame requires an Ack frame as a response (see 9.3.2.9 (Ack procedure))

++HTC BlockAck or +HTC BAT frame if the eliciting frame requires a BlockAck or BAT frame as a response (see 9.23 (Block acknowledgment (block ack)))

++HTC TACK or +HTC STACK frame if the eliciting frame requires a TACK or STACK frame as a response (see 9.45 (Bi directional TXOP))

+Otherwise, the S1G STA shall not transmit a +HTC Control response frame.

 The MFB requester may set the MRQ field to 1 in the VHT variant HT Control field of a frame to request a STA to provide link adaptation feedback.
 In each request the MFB requester shall set the MSI/STBC field to a value in the ranges 0 to 6, 0 to 2, or 0 to 3, depending on the settings in the Unsolicited MFB and STBC fields (see 8.2.4.6.3 (VHT variant)).
 The choice of MSI value is implementation dependent.

 The appearance of more than one instance of a VHT variant HT Control field with the MRQ field equal to 1 within a single PPDU shall be interpreted by the receiver as a single request for link adaptation feedback.

-An MFB responder that has set the VHT Link Adaptation Capable subfield to Both in the VHT Capabilities Info field of the VHT Capabilities element shall support both of the following:
+An MFB responder that has set the S1G Link Adaptation Capable subfield to Both in the S1G Capabilities Info field of the S1G Capabilities element shall support both of the following:

-Computation and feedback of the MFB estimate on the receipt of an MFB request (MRQ equal to 1 in the VHT variant HT Control field) in a PPDU that is not a VHT NDP Announcement frame
+Computation and feedback of the MFB estimate on the receipt of an MFB request (MRQ equal to 1 in the VHT variant HT Control field) in a PPDU that is not an S1G NDP Announcement frame